Rouble recovers, stocks slide after Putin sends troops to breakaway Ukraine regions | Business

 "The market situation is really tense.
 Non-residents are likely to cut their positions (in OFZs) despite prices and buy foreign currency instead...
 The rouble positions will depend on sanctions," said Georgiy Vaschenko, head of trading on the Russian stock market at Freedom Finance brokerage.
 OFZ bonds used to be popular among foreign investors due to their lucrative yields, but non-residents have cut exposure to Russia in recent months.

-Brent crude oil, a global benchmark for Russia's main export, was up 3.7% at $98.92 a barrel but that did little to support Russian assets.
-When oil prices were last near current levels in September 2014, the rouble hovered near 40 to the dollar.
-The dollar-denominated RTS index fell 5.4% to 1,142.7 points after hitting 1,075.98, its lowest since November 2020.
-The rouble-based MOEX Russian index was 4.8% lower at 2,891.2 points.
+Brent crude oil, a global benchmark for Russia's main export, was up 3.3% at $98.51 a barrel but that did little to support Russian assets.
+When oil prices were last near current levels in September 2014, the rouble stood around 40 to the dollar.
+The dollar-denominated RTS index fell 5.7% to 1,139.1 points after hitting 1,075.98, its lowest since November 2020.
+The rouble-based MOEX Russian index was 5.6% lower at 2,870.5 points.

 "Today the market direction will be set by the West's decision on sanctions, and a second round of falling could not be ruled out," Sinara Investment Bank said in a note.